krischik/SteemRubyTutorial/Documents/Part-8.md

 ### Step 1 Calculate SBD Median Price

-To improve precision of any calcuatlion the Steem database only stores integer numbers.
-In case of the SDB median price is stored as quotient or fraction which we just devide them as floating point number are good enough for an estimate.
+To improve precision of any calculation the Steem database only stores integer numbers.
+In case of the SDB median price is stored as quotient or fraction which we just divide them as floating point number are good enough for an estimate.

 <center>![sbd\_median\_price = \frac{base}{quote}](https://cdn.steemitimages.com/DQmcYAvStASmtaR7htYzCCcgTpQtxu4TYbxTgarNf1aq4q1/SBD_Median_Price.png)</center>